Market Participants May Wait and See on Upside Potential for USD/JPY After U.S. PPI Release

 - The Japanese and U.S. markets are closed for a holiday

-Last weekend, the U.S. dollar rose against the yen after the U.S. Producer Price Index (PPI), released on Friday the 11th, came in 0.1 percentage points higher year-over-year than the previous month’s 1.7%, reaching 1.8%.The USD/JPY pair rose from 148.403 to 149.278.
+In the U.S. currency market last weekend, the U.S. dollar rose against the yen after the U.S. Producer Price Index (PPI), released on Friday the 11th, came in at 1.8% year-over-year—a 0.1-point increase from the previous month’s 1.7%.The USD/JPY pair rose from 148.403 to 149.278.
 On the hourly chart, the price moved from below the 20-period moving average (MA) to above it.
 On the 4-hour chart, the 20-period MA is acting as support, while on the daily chart, the price has risen to just below the 200-period exponential moving average (EMA).